 In general, CloudWatch pricing will be calculated based on the features you use, like:

-Note that every feature is priced differently – and some are way pricier than others.
+Note that every feature is priced differently – some are pricier than others.

 Consider this example: